cartheur/agnostic-tools/README.md

-## Autocorrelation in practise
+## Autocorrelation in practice
-As described in [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) her e is code to create an animation of how the autocorrelation method works.
+The method of [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) is an interesting engineering case of measuring correlation and covariance.
+This project describes how the autocorrelation method works with some examples.

+In brief: Autocorrelation is a computational method to distguish how a signal changes in time by the decreasing measure of similarity between itself with a time-delayed version.

 ```python